MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

 ##  <a name="addribbon"></a> Adding a Ribbon Resource to the Project

-When you convert an application that uses menus to an application that uses a ribbon, you do not have to remove or disable the existing menus.
-Instead, you create a ribbon resource, add ribbon buttons, and then associate the new buttons with the existing menu items.
-Although the menus are no longer visible, messages from the ribbon bar are routed through the menus.
-In addition, menu shortcuts continue to work.
+When you convert an application that uses menus to an application that uses a ribbon, you don't have to remove or disable the existing menus.
+Just create a ribbon resource, add ribbon buttons, and then associate the new buttons with the existing menu items.
+Although the menus are no longer visible, messages from the ribbon bar are routed through the menus and menu shortcuts continue to work.

 A ribbon consists of the **Application** button, which is the large button on the upper-left side of the ribbon, and one or more category tabs.
 Each category tab contains one or more panels that act as containers for ribbon buttons and controls.
 The following procedure shows how to create a ribbon resource and then customize the **Application** button.